logo

 Ohio State University

 Three CACREP-accredited graduate degrees in counseling are offered at Ohio State University (OSU), located in the state capital of Columbus.
-The Master of Arts (MA) in Education Studies is a 62-67-credit program with a practicum, an internship, and an optional thesis component and is offered with concentrations in Clinical Mental Health Counseling or School Counseling.
+The Master of Arts (MA) in Education Studies requires a minimum of 63 hours with a practicum, an internship, and an optional thesis component, and is offered with concentrations in Clinical Mental Health Counseling or School Counseling.
 Both degree options meet the state educational requirements for licensure in the area of concentration.
 Prospective students can attend information sessions throughout the year at the OSU campus or online to learn more about the programs, which admit new students in the fall term.
-A Doctor of Philosophy (PhD) in Educational Studies with a specialization in Counselor Education and Supervision is also available for individuals with a master’s degree in counseling who are interested in leadership roles within the counseling profession.
+A Doctor of Philosophy (PhD) in Educational Studies with a specialization in Counselor Education is also available for individuals with a master’s degree in counseling who are interested in leadership roles within the counseling profession.

 Ohio University

-Located in Athens, Ohio University has several CACREP-accredited graduate degrees in counseling: a Master of Education (MEd) with specializations in Clinical Mental Health Counseling, Clinical Mental Health Counseling/Clinical Rehabilitation Counseling, and School Counseling; and a Doctor of Philosophy (PhD) in Counselor Education and Supervision.
+Located in Athens, Ohio University has several CACREP-accredited graduate degrees in counseling: a Master of Education (MEd) with specializations in Clinical Mental Health Counseling, Clinical Mental Health Counseling/Clinical Rehabilitation Counseling dual specialization, and School Counseling; and a Doctor of Philosophy (PhD) in Counselor Education and Supervision.
 The MEd degrees in Clinical Mental Health Counseling and Clinical Mental Health Counseling/Clinical Rehabilitation Counseling prepare students for licensure as Licensed Professional Counselors (LPCs) in Ohio with a specific focus on clients with disabilities in the Clinical Mental Health Counseling/Clinical Rehabilitation Counseling program.
 The MEd in School Counseling degree teaches the skills necessary to work with students from pre-K through twelfth grade and meets the educational requirements for licensure as a school counselor in the state.
+A dual specialization in Clinical Mental Health and School Counseling is also available which prepares students for licensure as both an LPC and a school counselor.

 University of Toledo

 At the University of Toledo, students can complete a Master of Arts (MA) in Clinical Mental Health Counseling or School Counseling in two-and-a-half years of full-time study or longer through part-time studies.
 The MA in Clinical Mental Health Counseling prepares graduates for careers as Licensed Professional Counselors (LPCs), Licensed Professional Clinical Counselors (LPCCs), or Chemical Dependency Counselors (LCDCs) in Ohio with coursework in counseling theories, psychopathology, and statistics.
 The MA in School Counseling provides students with a broad knowledge base so that graduates can work with students of all ages from pre-K-12.
 New students are admitted to the MA programs in the fall, winter, and spring terms.
 A Doctor of Philosophy (PhD) accredited by CACREP is available to individuals who are interested in developing teaching, research, and leadership skills.
-The University of Toledo also offers an undergraduate certificate in Chemical Dependency Counseling that meets the educational requirements to become an LCDC in Ohio.
+The University of Toledo also offers an undergraduate certificate in Chemical Dependency Counseling that meets the educational requirements to become an LCDC in Ohio; and a Professional School Counseling Certificate that satisfies educational requirements for licensure as a school counselor.

 Online and Hybrid Programs